PotLock/curatedotfun-plugins/packages/rss/service/README.md

 - Rate limit headers included in responses:
   - `X-RateLimit-Limit`: Maximum requests per window
   - `X-RateLimit-Remaining`: Remaining requests in current window
-  - `X-RateLimit-Reset`: Time when the rate limit resets
+  - `X-RateLimit-Reset`: Time when the rate limit resets.

 Write operations (POST, PUT) are protected by API key authentication and not rate-limited.